anton-g-kulikov/dgt-vocab/README.md

 ### Managing Vocabulary

 1. Open `vocabulary-manager.html`
-2. **Add single words**: Use the "Add Word" form
-3. **Parse text**: Paste Spanish text to extract new vocabulary
+2. **Parse text**: Paste Spanish text to extract new vocabulary
-4. **Edit words**: View and filter existing vocabulary
+3. **Review vocab**: View and filter existing vocabulary
-5. **Export data**: Download vocabulary as CSV or JavaScript and update the source file with new additions
+4. **Export data**: Download vocabulary as CSV or JavaScript and update the source file with new additions

 ### Contributing Vocabulary (GitHub Integration)